 FilmLocationsWanted does NOT require any fees, you deal directly with the owners in every aspect, including the rates.

-If you are short of time, don’t see anything that will work for your project, we suggest you fill out our quick and easy, I NEED A LOCATION FORM.
+If you are short of time, don’t see anything that will work for your project, we suggest you:

 Submit the I Need A Location form and once received we will post your inquiry on the web site as well as send out your location needs to our film friendly community.
 Should there be a venue that fits your description need, they will contact you personally for details.